evan-rf/etachov.github.io/_posts/2016-02-27-election-feed.md

 layout:     post
 title:      When is the Next Election in Comoros?
 date:       2016-02-27
-summary:    Parsing a semi-hidden feed upcoming elections data from the International Foundation for Electoral Systems (IFES)
+summary:    Parsing a semi-hidden feed of upcoming elections data from the International Foundation for Electoral Systems (IFES)
 categories: munging
 ---